mnit-rtmc/iris/docs/sign_configuration.md

 The **default [font]** is used for [sign message]s which do not specify a font.

 **Module** width and height are the dimensions of physical pixel modules.
+If set, module boundaries are displayed as an aid to technicians.

 ## Sign Details